-The following sets forth information, as of February 17, 2017, regarding the individuals who currently serve on the board of directors and as executive officers of our general partner.
-Lon McCain was elected as a director of the general partner in 2007.
-Messrs.
-Ball, Klimczak, Pagano and Richard were elected as directors of the general partner in 2012.
-Philip Meier was elected as director of the general partner in July 2013.
-Michael Wortley was elected as a director of the general partner in 2015.
-Jack A. Fusco has served as a director of Cheniere Partners GP since May 12, 2016.
-Messrs.
-Bensaude and Shanda were elected as directors of the general partner in September 2016.
+The following sets forth information, as of February 15, 2018, regarding the individuals who currently serve on the board of directors and as executive officers of our general partner.
 The appointments of Messrs.
-Klimczak, Meier and Munfa to the board of directors of our general partner were made pursuant to the rights of Blackstone CQP Holdco under the Third Amended and Restated Limited Liability Company Agreement of our general partner to appoint certain directors to the board of directors of our general partner.
+Meier, Munfa and Welch to the board of directors of our general partner were made pursuant to the rights of Blackstone CQP Holdco under the Third Amended and Restated Limited Liability Company Agreement of our general partner to appoint certain directors to the board of directors of our general partner.

-Name Age Position with Our General Partner

-Jack A. Fusco 54 Chairman of the Board and President and Chief Executive Officer

-Michael J. Wortley 40 Director, Executive Vice President and Chief Financial Officer

-Eric Bensaude 50 Director

-Doug Shanda 47 Director and Senior Vice President, Operations

-James R. Ball 66 Director

-John-Paul Munfa 35 Director

-Sean T. Klimczak 40 Director

-Lon McCain 69 Director

-Philip Meier 58 Director

-Vincent Pagano, Jr. 66 Director

-Oliver G. Richard, III 64 Director
+Name Age Election Date Position with Our General Partner Jack A. Fusco 55 May 2016 Chairman of the Board and President and Chief Executive Officer Michael J. Wortley 41 January 2014 Director and Executive Vice President and Chief Financial Officer Eric Bensaude 51 September 2016 Director and Senior Vice President, Commercial Operations Doug Shanda 48 September 2016 Director and Senior Vice President, Operations Philip Meier 59 July 2013 Director John-Paul Munfa 36 February 2015 Director Jamie Welch 51 August 2017 Director James R. Ball 67 December 2012 Director Lon McCain 70 March 2007 Director Vincent Pagano, Jr. 67 December 2012 Director Oliver G. Richard, III 65 September 2012 Director